Why is it important to understand confidentiality?

 You might want to see what information places like your school or CAMHS hold about you in their records.

-Sometimes it might be quite easy to see this information.
-For example, you could ask your therapist to show you the notes they’ve taken in your sessions, and they might be able to share this with you straight away.
+Sometimes it might be easier to see this information.
+For example, if you ask your therapist to show you the notes they've taken in your sessions, they might be able to share this with you straight away.